-Perhaps the best known nootropic is Modafinil, sold in the United States as a prescription drug under the brand name Provigil.
+Perhaps the most well known nootropic is Modafinil, sold in the United States as a prescription drug under the brand name Provigil.
 Developed in France in the late 1970s, Modafinil is an artificial nootropic that appears to have a low risk of side effects.
 Supplementation may provide a notable decrease to fatigue, a subtle increase to cognition and working memory, and a subtle decrease to reaction time, according to multiple peer-reviewed, double-blind, placebo-controlled studies.
 It may also provide other nootropic effects, although evidence for them may not be as reliable.
 Similar nootropics include Adrafinil and Armodafinil, marketed as the prescription drug Nuvigil.

 Another well known nootropic is Piracetam, which is legally available in the United States although the FDA does not allow vendors to market Piracetam as a dietary supplement.
 Developed by Giurgea in Romania in the early 1970s, Piracetam is an artificial nootropic that appears to have a low risk of side effects.
 Supplementation may provide a notable decrease to cognitive decline, according to multiple peer-reviewed, double-blind, placebo-controlled studies.
 It may also provide other nootropic effects, although evidence for them may not be as reliable.
 Similar nootropics are in the Racetam family, including Aniracetam, Coluracetam, Nefiracetam, Noopept, Oxiracetam, Phenylpiracetam, and Pramiracetam.
 Other Racetams appear to be less studied than Piracetam.

 Many nootropics with the best evidence and notable effect come from herbs and other substances that are legally and widely available in the United States as dietary supplements.
 Ashwagandha may decrease stress.
 Bacopa Monnieri may increase memory.
 Creatine may increase energy.
 Feverfew may decrease migraine.
 Fish Oil may support mood.
 Ginkgo Biloba may decrease cognitive decline.
 Inositol may decrease stress.
 Melatonin may promote sleep.
 Rhodiola Rosea may increase energy and improve focus.
 Theanine may promote relaxation.
 Vitamin B2 may decrease migraine.
 And Zinc may support mood.